Alicja96/Word-Frequency-in-Star-Wars/README.md

 ### Tools: beautifulsoup, requests, pandas, plotly, nltk

-The purpose of this project is to find out what are the most frequent words in Star Wars movies and how often they occur.
+In this project, I will try to find out which words occurred more frequently in Star Wars movies.
+To do this I extracted transcripts of those movies from transcripts.fandom.com with use of beautifulsoup and requests.
+After that, I performed data cleaning and analysis using nltk.